Get

 Great Pyrenees often have spotted tongues.
 These dogs are typically bred for working purposes, mostly as livestock guardian dogs.
 Therefore, the vast majority of breeders are more worried about their guardian skills than whether or not their tongue is spotted.

-While these dogs are very content indoors as adults, they’re very active.
-They need long walks and plenty of playtime when kept as pets.
+While these dogs are very content indoors as adults, they do need a good walk every day, although they are not as active as other working breeds.
 If kept as a guardian dog, they will get much of their exercise outside with their charges.
 As guardian dogs, Great Pyrenees are pretty protective and aloof with strangers.
-Socialization is important, but it’s less important than for many other protective breeds.
-Great Pyrenees tend to be much more laidback than other dogs.
+Socialization is important, but it’s not as extensive as what is needed for many other protective breeds.

 12. Rottweiler